quixio/quix-docs/docs/platform/tutorials/image-processing/connect-video-tfl.md

 Follow these steps to deploy the **traffic camera feed service**:

-1. Navigate to the Library and locate `TfL Camera Feed`.
+1. Navigate to the Samples and locate `TfL Camera Feed`.

 2. Click `Setup & deploy`.